thewiw/node-red-contrib-wiw-bridge/DVT.md

 The process is always the same :
 ```
 1) stop Node-RED
-2) Go to you .node-red directory and install node-red-contrib-bridge into node module (see above)
+2) Go to your .node-red directory and install node-red-contrib-bridge into node module (see above)
 3) restart Node-RED
 ```